hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

 GET /apis/{apiName}/listeners/{eventPath} - list all listeners matching this event on this API POST /apis/{apiName}/listeners/{eventPath} - create a new listener for this event on this API
 ```

+Also makes `topic` a required field for contract listeners, and enforces uniqueness of listeners across these 2 dimensions:
+* namespace + name
+* topic + contract location + event signature

+Violating either uniqueness constraint when attempting to create a listener will result in HTTP 409, so applications can rely on this behavior to perform "create this listener if it does not already exist".
+Note that `name` is still optional, and a unique one will be assigned at creation time if none is specified.
             </td>
         </tr>
     </table>